Constructive Feedback of Non-Markovianity on Resources in Random Quantum States: Introduction

 Importantly, realizing all such quantum information processing tasks in laboratories requires distributing resource states over space and time.
 During this process, quantum correlations, in general, get destroyed due to the interactions with the environment, thereby creating obstacles in the successful implementation of these protocols.
 It was found that under local dephasing noise, entanglement disappears suddenly in a finite time, known as entanglement sudden death (ESD) \cite{suddendeathent} (cf. \cite{FicekTanas}), while other resources like quantum discord vanish asymptotically \cite{asympdisco, asympdisco1, asympdisco2, discordreviewModi, discordreviewBera}.
 In contrast to ESD under Markovian noise, the revival of entanglement has also been observed under non-Markovian evolution \cite{RLF17, nonMarkoent}.
 Moreover, it was shown that there exists a certain class of states for which QD remains invariant with the increase of noise even when the system is affected via Markovian or non-Markovian channel-- a phenomenon called freezing of QD \cite{mazzola'10}.
 It turns out to be universal for non-dissipative noise under a certain class of states \cite{haikka'13}.
 In all the previous works, interesting features of the dynamics of entanglement or QD under noisy environments have been studied for a particular class of initial states \cite{karpat'17}.

-Another interesting avenue of research is to find some pattern in r quantum characetristics among andomly generated states \cite{Karolbook}.
-In particular, against the intuition of observing random behaviour from random states, it was found that they may show some universal quantum properties, e.g, average QCs among randomly generated states increases with the increase of a number of parties \cite{Karolrandom, Eisertrandom, Winterrandom, Sooryarandom, Ratulrandom}.
+Another interesting avenue of research is to find some pattern in randomly generated states against the intuition of observing random behaviour \cite{Karolbook}.
+It was reported that random states can have universal quantum properties like increase of average QCs among randomly generated states with the increase of a number of parties \cite{Karolrandom, Eisertrandom, Winterrandom, Sooryarandom, Ratulrandom, Kendon}.
 Moreover, random states appear naturally in chaotic systems \cite{haake'10} and have also been employed in disproving a long-standing conjecture in quantum information science regarding additivity of minimal output entropy \cite{hastings'09}.